wearebraid/vueformulate.com/docs/guide/installation/README.md

 ::: tip A note on Vue 3
 Vue Formulate is compatible with Vue 2.
-The next major version of Vue Formulate will be called FormKit — checkout the announcement and signup for early access at [formkit.com](https://formkit.com).
+The next major version of Vue Formulate for Vue 3 is called FormKit — it is currently in public beta.
+You can learn more about it at [formkit.com](https://formkit.com).
 :::

 # Installation